 The next GAPs Online Produce Safety Course from Cornell University will be offered beginning [check back; course just ended October 8, next one not scheduled].
 The cost is $190 per participant.
 When registering for the course you will be asked to enter a Group Number.
 Enter G000107 (those are all zeros).
 For more information read the GAPs registration information 2013 or go to www.ecornell.com/gaps or email Betsy Bihn at email@example.com.

 How to make a Handwashing Station for less than $20

 A very popular link and download.
+Full color and pictures describing how to build a simple handwashing station for your field or farm.
 Handwashing Station Instructions (pdf)